 Tissues should be kept cold for storage and transport to the laboratory.
-Ideally, they should not be

-17 www.dpi.nsw.gov.au/about-us/science-and-research/centres/emai placed in formalin, as this precludes their use in, or reduces their reliability for, all the principal diagnostic tests.
+Ideally, they should not be placed in formalin, as this precludes their use in, or reduces their reliability for, all the principal diagnostic tests.
 However, unpreserved and formalin-fixed samples of other tissues should be collected at postmortem to aid differential diagnosis.